 - Select multiple files, right-click, and click on Share.

-- This will open up Share menu which reveals the list of frequently contacted people, and list of apps which support it.
+- This will open up Share menu which reveals the list of frequently contacted people, and the list of apps that support it.

 - Select the app or contact with which you want to share, and it will open that app with all the files attached.